DennisSoemers/DennisSoemers.github.io/_posts/2024-05-10-linear-functions-in-rl-state-action-features-and-eligibility-traces.markdown

 \\(\mathbf{x}(s, a) = \begin{bmatrix} 1 & x_1 & x_2 & \dots & x_d & 0 & 1 & 0 & 0 & \dots & 0 \end{bmatrix}\\) as feature vector for \\((s, a=2)\\) (I put the \\(1\\) entry
 in the second slot of the "action part" of the vector for this example). **Important:** you should not actually do this, it won't work when learning linear functions!
 The reason that this won't work is because, as described in the previous section, a linear function looks at each feature independently.
 Looking at state features and action features independently means that it can, at best, learn what "generally good" or "generally bad" actions are over the whole state space.
-For any given single state, it will never be able to learn that a certain action is good in some situations, and bad in others.
+It will never be able to learn that a certain action is good in some states, and bad in others.

-There is a good solution to this, which we may think of in two different ways (which sound different at first, but are mathematically equivalent).
+There is a good solution to this, which we may think of in two different ways (which may sound different at first, but are mathematically equivalent).
 Perhaps the easiest way to think of the solution is that we will not just learn a single linear function (vector of weights), but learn \\(n\\) functions (\\(n\\) different vectors of weights) for environments with \\(n\\) actions.
 Then, our feature vectors can revert to simply being state feature vectors, but we pick a different vector of weights to multiply
 (in a dot product) with our feature vector depending on the action for which we wish to make a prediction.
 For example, if we wish to estimate \\(\hat{q}(s, 3)\\) (for the